sarnold/procman/README.rst

 -----

 Clone this repository, then follow the virtual environment install steps below.
-Procman uses the XDG standard for user paths, which you can view below after running ``procman --show``.
-Run ``procman --dump-config`` to view the default YAML configuration.
+Procman uses ``pathlib`` to find user paths, which you can view below after running ``procman --show``.
+Run ``procman --dump-config`` to view the active YAML configuration.

-In your own project directory, use one of the ``pip install`` commands shown below to install Procman in your own environment.
-Copy the default config file from the displayed path to your project directory and set ``demo_mode`` to false.
+In your own project directory, use one of the ``pip install`` commands shown below to install Procman in a virtual environment.

 Make sure the name of your custom config file starts with ``.procman`` and ends with a valid YAML extension, ie, either ``.yml`` or ``.yaml``.